jsalignon/pasta/docs/tutorials/Liu_Polo_2020.md

 ## Computing correlations

-We calculate both Pearson and Spearman correlations between predicted age scores and the true time values.
+We calculate both the Pearson and Spearman correlations coefficients between predicted age scores and the true time values.

 ``` r
 dt_cor <- dt_liuPolo[, .(